theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-advanced.md

 #### Adjust Currency Decimals

-The default number of decimal places for a currency in the SAP database is generally 2 decimals.
+The default number of decimal places for a currency in the SAP database is 2 decimals.
 Currencies that do not have decimals are also stored in this format, e.g. JPY, VND, KRW, etc.

 Example: